Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 <img src="02-single_heatmap_files/figure-html/cluster_distance-3.png" width="576" style="display: block; margin: auto;" />

 Based on these features, we can apply clustering which is robust to outliers based on the pairwise distance.
-Note here we set the color mapping function because we don't want to outliers affect the colors.
+Note here we set the color mapping function because we don't want outliers affect the colors.